pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The right to search for truth implies also a duty: one must not conceal any part of what one has recognized to be true."
 --Albert Einstein

 "The most beautiful thing we can experience is the mysterious.
 It is the source of all true art and all science.
 He to whom this emotion is a stranger, who can no longer pause to wonder and stand rapt in awe, is as good as dead.
 His eyes are closed."
-–Albert Einstein
+--Albert Einstein

 "The important thing is not to stop questioning."
-–Albert Einstein
+--Albert Einstein

 "Peace cannot be kept by force; it can only be achieved by understanding."
 --Albert Einstein